A Story From: United States

 The Story of Pocahontas and John Smith ~ Folktales Stories for Kids

 This is the story of Pocahontas, John Smith and the leader Powhatan.
-The story told of Pocahontas that is most famous tells about the time she saved the life of settler John Smith, as seen in the Disney version and in our version below.
+This story tells of the time Pocahontas saved the life of settler John Smith, as also seen in the Disney version.
 It is brought to you by Stories to Grow by.

 In the spring of 1607, three ships landed on the shore of what is now America.
 About 100 men – no women were asked to come – stepped onto the sand to start a new life.